louislow81/louislow81.github.io/README.md

 ## featuring

-- PWA installable to all platforms
+- PWA app for all platforms.
-- work offline
+- 100% work offline.
+- image adaptive loader for different connection speed.
-- use JSON as payload
+- use raw JSON as payload.
-- component based
-- build with [Krugurt](https://github.com/loouislow81/krugurt) ui toolkit.
+- crafted in pure html-based web component.
+- all that above was built with [Krugurt.js](https://github.com/loouislow81/krugurt) and [Yogurt.css](https://github.com/yogurt-foundation)ui toolkits.

-## todo
+## responsive screens support

+- `320` 320px screen (primitive)
-- support `2k` screen sizes (optimized)
+- `2k` 1920px screen (new)
-- support `4k` screen sizes (WIP)
+- `4k` 3840px screen (new)

 ## terminal

-if you prefer nerd way, use the Terminal version,
+if you prefer a nerdy way, use the Terminal version,

 ```bash
 $ npx loouislow-resume